rackerlabs/technical-blog/content/blog/2020/2020-10-22-tired-of-botched-crm-implementations/index.md

 ### Introduction

 Leaders invest in applications with only the best intentions.
-They want to empower their users with a management solution (other than excel) that efficiently tracks opportunities and customer information.
+They want to empower their users with a management solution (other than Excel&reg;) that efficiently tracks opportunities and customer information.
 Leaders even engage subject matter experts and invest in training support to help improve end-user adoption.
 Yet despite these best efforts, implementations still fail.